If All Christians Acted Like Isa, Would Muslims 'Hate' Us Still?

 If We Acted Like Isa, Would Muslims Love Us More?

-Imagine if our faith were judged by the antics of Indaboski, or even some of the better-known aBOASTates — sorry, apostates — the ones who never stop bragging about the “wealth” delivered to them through their carefully crafted Ponzi schemes.
+Imagine if our faith were judged by the antics of Indaboski, or even by some of the better-known aBOASTates, sorry, apostates, the ones who never stop bragging about the “wealth” delivered to them through carefully crafted Ponzi schemes, wealth they brazenly claim comes from God Himself.

 Now imagine a Muslim saturated with hate toward Christianity because of our aBOASTates.
 Wouldn’t you consider their anger completely misplaced?